San Francisco Personal Injury Lawyer

 Personal Injury FAQs

 Personal injury cases are common and come up in many different situations.
 Motor vehicle accidents are the most frequent cause of action for personal injury lawsuits, but they can arise from slip and fall accidents, workplace mishaps, medical malpractice, defective products, and more.
 Often, victims do not fully understand how personal injury law works.
-The best way to clear up confusion is to consult with our personal injury attorney; in the meantime, here are some frequently asked questions about the process:
+The best way to clear up confusion is to consult with our San Francisco personal injury lawyer in the meantime, here are some frequently asked questions about the process:

 Each case is unique—compensation depends on injury severity, impact on life, and fault percentage.
 We’ll evaluate your situation during a free consultation.

-Do I have to go to court?
+Do I Have to Go to Court?

 Most cases settle, but we prepare every claim as if it will go to trial—which strengthens our negotiating position.

-What if I share fault?
+What if I Share Fault?

 California’s pure comparative negligence allows you to recover damages reduced by your percentage of fault—even if 99% responsible.

-What is a personal injury?
+What is a Personal Injury?

 In legal terms, a personal injury is an injury that occurs from the negligent actions of an individual or from an organization that has failed to meet its standard of care or awareness of potential hazards on its property.
 These injuries also may have the basis for a claim against another person or company.

-When you are filing a personal injury claim, our San Francisco-based personal injury lawyer will tell you that there are usually a few things that must happen for a claim to be successful.
+When you are filing a personal injury claim, our San Francisco-based personal injury attorney will tell you that there are usually a few things that must happen for a claim to be successful.
 First, the defendant must have done something to injure you (the plaintiff).
 They might have injured you in a car accident or hit you in the arm with a baseball bat.
 Next, you will need to show that the defendant breached their duty of care.
 If you slipped and fell in a restaurant, you must show that it was the restaurant owner’s job to make sure their premises were safe for you to be in.
-If you and your personal injury lawyer can prove that the defendant is responsible for your injuries, then it is possible to settle outside of court.
+If you and our injury lawyer can prove that the defendant is responsible for your injuries, then it is possible to settle outside of court.
 They may wish to make you an offer of compensation instead of you pursuing a lawsuit.
-However, if that compensation is not satisfactory, you and your lawyer can take them to court.
+However, if that compensation is not satisfactory, you and our lawyer can take them to court.
 If, on the other hand, you do agree to the settlement offer, then the case ends there.

 Compensation can vary based on the state that you live in.
 California follows a comparative negligence rule, which means that if you are partially responsible for your accident, then you can still receive compensation—but in proportion to your fault.
 For example, if you are found to be 20% responsible for the accident and the other party is 80% responsible, the total amount of damages available to you will be reduced by 20%.

 The case begins the moment you are injured.
 Steps to take include documenting evidence of the accident, writing down the events to the best of your ability, receiving names and contact information of witnesses, and receiving an examination by a medical professional.
-In addition, your attorney may give you specific instructions; be sure to follow them carefully.
+In addition, our attorney may give you specific instructions; be sure to follow them carefully.

 If you suffered an injury in an accident, your medical bills may be piling up and you might not know when you can return to work.
 You deserve to be compensated for that.
-Our skilled personal injury lawyer will know the true value of your case and will fight to get you the compensation you deserve.
+Our skilled injury lawyer will know the true value of your case and will fight to get you the compensation you deserve.

 Pursuing a personal injury lawsuit can also be very time-consuming.
 When you’re trying to recover from an injury, the added stress of handling a lawsuit can be too much.
 Our lawyer can handle all the legwork so that you can focus on getting better.